mpatric/badass/readme.md

-# About
+# Badass

-This is a [Rails](http://rubyonrails.org/) engine for building a blogging application and is what drives my personal blog at [mpatric.com](http://mpatric.com/).
+A [Rails](http://rubyonrails.org/) engine for building blogging applications.
+It  is what drives my personal blog at [mpatric.com](http://mpatric.com/).
 It uses [Gravatar](http://gravatar.com/) for avatars, [Akismet](http://akismet.com/) for anti-spam and [Amazon S3](http://aws.amazon.com/s3/) for storing assets.
 Apps built with this engine can easily be hosted on [Heroku](http://www.heroku.com/).

 ## Acknowledgements

-This app makes use of [MarkItUp](http://markitup.jaysalvat.com/)
+This app makes use of [MarkItUp](http://markitup.jaysalvat.com/).

 ## Copyright

 Copyright (c) 2011 Michael Patricios.
+See mit-license.txt for details.

 # How to generate a blog using this engine